PopupMaker/Popup-Maker/readme.txt

 9. Create any popup imaginable using our color pickers and sliders!

 == Changelog ==
+= v1.7.16 - 04/24/2018 =
+* Tweak: Removed debug code.
+* Fix: Issue with valueless shortcode attributes not processing properly.
+* Fix: Issues where our scripts loaded before Ninja Forms scripts did and our integration didn't initialize.
+* Dev: Added helper function to return array of shortcodes and data in usable format from any content.
+* Dev: Added support for measure fields for shortcodes.

 = v1.7.15 - 04/14/2018 =
 * Improvement: Removed metadata from object models to reduce cache size as WordPress already has them cached.
 * Tweak: Added new filter and corrected typo in existing ones for extension integrations.